 (d) The LSC Certification Commission board shall also offer training to aid local school councils in developing principal evaluation procedures and criteria.
-The board shall send out requests for proposals concerning this training and is
+The board shall send out requests for proposals concerning this training and is authorized to contract with universities, non-profits, and other interested organizations and individuals to provide this training.
+The board is authorized to use funds from private organizations, non-profits, or any other outside source as well as its own funds for this purpose.

-- authorized to contract with universities, non-profits, and other interested organizations and individuals to provide this training.
-The board is authorized to use funds from private organizations, non-profits, or any other outside source as well as its own funds for this purpose. - (e) The LSC Certification Commission may request and, upon such request, the board shall budget and distribute such funds as are equal to the total allocations for the certification of local school council members under this Section in the year immediately prior.
-Upon a majority vote of the LSC Certification Commission, that request may exceed the prior year's allocations by 2%. - 13 (Source: P.A.
+(e) The LSC Certification Commission may request and, upon such request, the board of education shall budget and distribute such funds as are equal to the total allocations for

+- 1 the certification of local school council members under this - Section in the year immediately prior.
+Upon a majority vote of 2 - the LSC Certification Commission, that request may exceed the 3 - 4 prior year's allocations by 2%. - 5 (Source: P.A.
 90-100, eff.
 7-11-97; 91-622, eff.
-8-19-99.) - 14 (105 ILCS 5/34-2.4b) (from Ch.
+8-19-99.) - (105 ILCS 5/34-2.4b) (from Ch.
 122, par.
-34-2.4b)

-Sec.
-34-2.4b.Limitation upon applicability.
-The provisions of Sections 34 2.1, 34 2.2, 34 2.3, 34 2.3a, 34 2.4 and 34 8.3, and those provisions of paragraph 1 of Section 34-18 and paragraph (c) of Section 34A-201a relating to the allocation or application -- by formula or otherwise -- of lump sum amounts and other funds to attendance centers, shall not apply to attendance centers that have applied for and been designated as a "Small School" by the Board, the Cook County Juvenile Detention Center and Cook County Jail schools, nor to the district's alternative schools for pregnant girls, nor to alternative schools established under Article 13A, nor to a contract school, nor to the Michael R. Durso School, the Jackson Adult Center, the Hillard Adult Center, the Alternative Transitional School, or any other attendance center designated by the Board as an alternative school, provided that the designation is not applied to an attendance center that has in place a legally constituted local school council, except for contract turnaround schools.
-The board of education shall have and exercise with respect to those schools and with respect to the conduct, operation, affairs and budgets of those schools, and with respect to the principals, teachers and other school staff there employed, the same powers which are exercisable by local school councils with respect to the other attendance centers, principals, teachers and school staff within district, together with all powers and duties generally exercisable by the board of education with respect to all attendance centers within the district.
+34-2.4b) 6 - 7 34-2.4b.
+Limitation upon applicability.
+8 provisions of Sections 34-2.1, 34-2.2, 34-2.3, 34-2.3a, 34-2.4 9 and 34-8.3, and those provisions of paragraph 1 of Section 10 34-18 and paragraph (c) of Section 34A-201a relating to the allocation or application -- by formula or otherwise -- of lump 11 12 sum amounts and other funds to attendance centers, shall not 13 apply to attendance centers that have applied for and been 14 designated as a "Small School" by the Board, the Cook County 15 Juvenile Detention Center and Cook County Jail schools, nor to the district's alternative schools for pregnant girls, nor to 16 alternative schools established under Article 13A, nor to a 17 contract school, nor to the Michael R. Durso School, the 18 19 Jackson Adult Center, the Hillard Adult Center, the Alternative 20 Transitional School, or any other attendance center designated by the Board as an alternative school, provided that the 21 22 designation is not applied to an attendance center that has in place a legally constituted local school council, except for 23 24 contract turnaround schools.
+The board of education shall have 25 and exercise with respect to those schools and with respect to the conduct, operation, affairs and budgets of those schools, and with respect to the principals, teachers and other school staff there employed, the same powers which are exercisable by local school councils with respect to the other attendance centers, principals, teachers and school staff within the district, together with all powers and duties generally exercisable by the board of education with respect to all attendance centers within the district.
 The board of education shall develop appropriate alternative methods for involving parents, community members and school staff to the maximum extent possible in all of the activities of those schools, and may delegate to the parents, community members and school staff so involved the same powers which are exercisable by local school councils with respect to other attendance centers.
 (Source: P.A.
 96-105, eff.
 7-30-09.)